agftech/agftech/README.md

   <p>
     <a href="https://github.com/agftech/"><img alt="AGFTECH's" align="center" src="https://img.shields.io/badge/-AGFTECH's-blue.svg?color=1da1f2&style=for-the-badge" /></a>&nbsp;
     <small>
-      [ FullStack Developer, Computer Technician, I like challenges and I'm interested in technologies and frameworks that can help people and companies to improve their growth and development processes ]
+      [ Full Stack Developer, Computer Technician, I like challenges and I'm interested in technologies and frameworks that can help people and companies to improve their growth and development processes ]
     </small>
   </p>
   <p>